laurenjli/ml-nc-recidivism/README.md

 # Feature Generation

 We generated our features by creating a sqlite3 database that holds that relevant NC DPS data.
-We built features on
+We built features on the following:

 * Age (at start of incarceration, end of incarceration, and at first incarceration)